IT-forward/js-obj-meal-maker/README.md

    Inside `index.js` add at least 3 dishes to each course (or more if you like!).

 9. Once your menu has items inside it, generate a meal by using the `.generateRandomMeal()` function on your menu, and save it to a variable called `meal`.
 Lastly, print out your `meal` variable to see what meal was generated for you.
-You can do so by running `node index` in the terminal.
+You can do so by running `node index.js` in the terminal.